bburdette/tauri-zknotes/README.md

 cargo tauri android init
 ```

-Media files will not work properly in the browser unless you go to the ApplicationManifest.xml in the gen/ folder, and set
+Media files will not work properly in the browser unless you go to the ApplicationManifest.xml in the gen/ folder, and change
-        `android:usesCleartextTraffic="${usesCleartextTraffic}">``
+        `android:usesCleartextTraffic="${usesCleartextTraffic}">`
 to this:
         `android:usesCleartextTraffic="true">`

 Then build: